top of page

 • Legal information related to HIV non-disclosure, immigration, and advocacy is available

-• Participants can also be referred to specialized, cost-free legal support services in Montreal to assist with immigration or health related concerns
+• Participants can also be referred to specialized, cost-free legal support services to assist with immigration or health related concerns

 Progress Chart Master final_new March 20